Eoxia/task-manager/readme.txt

 == Screenshots ==

-1. Dashboard / Tableau de bord
+1. Dashboard
-2. Add user in a task / Ajouter un utilisateur dans une tâche
+2. Add user in a task
-3. Add tag in a task / Ajouter un tag dans une tâche
+3. Add tag in a task
-4. Manage time / Gestion du temps
+4. Manage time
-5. See the history / Chronologie
+5. See the history

 == Changelog ==

+= 1.3.2.0 =
+= Improvment =
+ * 4348 - Timeline : Week summary added
+ * 4349 - Dashboard : New search system with advanced method.
+ * 4354 - General : Shortcut added.
+Type : "CTRL + Enter" to quickly add a point
+ * 4350 - Task : Manage your due time with the new interface : Time history
+ * 4352 - Task : Custom your tasks with so many colors !
+ * 4353 - Task : You can see the task creator next to the task title
+ * 4351 - Pointing time window : The pointing time window has been simplified
+ * 4352 - Increased compatibility with the plugin Digirisk

 = 1.3.1.5 =
 = Improvment =